edrubin/EC524W20/README.md

 # EC 524, Winter 2020

-Welcome to Economics 524 (424): Prediction and machine-learning in econometrics, taught by [Ed Rubin](https://edrub.in).
+Welcome to Economics 524 (424): Prediction and machine-learning in econometrics, taught by [Ed Rubin](https://edrub.in) and [Connor Lennon](https://economics.uoregon.edu/profile/clennon/).

 ## Schedule